Internal Audit for Hospitals: 10 Compliance Tips for 2025

 Oberheiden P.C.

 “Conducting regularly scheduled internal audits is a key component of an effective healthcare compliance program for hospitals.
-Not only must hospitals conduct these audits in order to gain a clear understanding of the health of their compliance programs, but being able to demonstrate ongoing efforts to assess and maintain compliance can also be critical when dealing with state or federal authorities.” – Dr. Nick Oberheiden, Founding Attorney of Oberheiden P.C.
+Not only must hospitals conduct these audits to gain a clear understanding of the health of their compliance programs, but being able to demonstrate ongoing efforts to assess and maintain compliance can also be critical when dealing with state or federal authorities.” – Dr. Nick Oberheiden, Founding Attorney of Oberheiden P.C.

-Conducting an effective audit is a multi-step process that requires structure, organization, accountability, teamwork, a disciplined approach, and in-depth knowledge of all pertinent sources of state and federal authority.
-It also requires an unbiased approach, as the goal is accurately evaluating and understanding of the state of the hospital’s compliance program (and not to confirm compliance or find a way to spin compliance failures in order to secure a passing grade).
-For hospitals, conducting internal audits also requires precision and tact, as: (i) focusing in the wrong areas can result in a waste of resources; (ii) failing to identify all pertinent sources of information can result in a less-than-comprehensive assessment; and, (iii) failing to protect sensitive information uncovered during the audit can create unnecessary risk in the event of an external inquiry.
+An effective audit is a multi-step process that requires structure, teamwork, and in-depth knowledge of all pertinent sources of state and federal authority.
+It also requires an unbiased approach, as the goal is to gain an accurate understanding of the hospital’s compliance program.
+The goal is not to confirm compliance or find a way to spin compliance failures to secure a passing grade.

-1. Initiate the Internal Audit
+1. Initiate the Audit

 2. Review the Hospital’s Compliance Program